Soubi8/jenkins/README.md

     docker compose up -d    # Starts the Jenkins Master, Agent and network

-Jenkins is setup with the default offered plugins.
+Jenkins is configured with the default offered plugins.
 Credentials are stored in the built-in Credentials store.

 ### Provisioning the Dev and Prod environments